envoyproxy/gateway/docs/latest/design/extending-envoy-gateway.md

 ## Registering Extensions in Envoy Gateway

 Information about the extension that Envoy Gateway needs to load is configured in the Envoy Gateway config.
-The extension must specify:

-- Which API groups the extension supports
-- The `Kind`s supported under each API group
-- Extension service connection info (host, port, TLS settings, etc.)

 An example configuration: